Take a Hike in Northern Saskatchewan

 Narrows Peninsula Trail, Prince Albert National Park

-Narrows Peninsula Trail is a rolling trail featuring an ostrich fern bed and expansive views of Waskesiu Lake.
+Narrows Peninsula is a 3 km loop trail featuring an ostrich fern bed and expansive views of Waskesiu Lake.

 Gem Lakes Trail, Narrow Hills Provincial Park

 Discover steep, treed valleys among five sparkling little lakes named after precious stones – Jade, Diamond, Opal, Sapphire and Pearl – on the Gem Lakes Trail.
-Brilliant fall colours reflect on the mirror-like lake surfaces.
+A 5.5 km loop with brilliant fall colours reflecting on the mirror-like lake surfaces.

 Kimball Lake Trail, Meadow Lake Provincial Park

-The Kimball Lake Trail loops from the Kimball Lake campsite and circles around Raspberry Lake, which is stocked with brown trout.
+The Kimball Lake Trail in Meadow Lake Provincial Park is a 6.5 km loop from the Kimball Lake campsite and circles around Raspberry Lake.
+If you're a fishing enthusiast, bring your gear because Rasberry Lake is stocked with brown trout.

 Grey Owl Trail, Prince Albert National Park

-Make your way to Ajawaan Lake and the home of Archibald Belaney, aka Grey Owl.
+Make your way to Ajawaan Lake and the home of Archibald Belaney, A.K.A.
+Grey Owl.
 The conservationist lived there with his partner Anahareo and their pet beavers, Jellyroll and Rawhide.
-It is an overnight/two-day hike to Grey Owl’s Cabin, so pack accordingly.
+It is an overnight/two-day 40 km out-and-back trail to Grey Owl’s Cabin, so pack accordingly.

 Boreal Trail, Meadow Lake Provincial Park